Blog post: Things to consider before you break-up, separate, or get a divorce

 Suppose you want to leave your relationship because your partner was unfaithful or wants to leave you because you were unfaithful.
 In either case, this decision is to be deeply respected.
 Infidelity does not make it to the above list because it is a relational issue that can usually be resolved.

 Most people separate for the wrong reasons.
 Very few separate for the right ones.
-If you're thinking of separating, before you call your lawyer, call a qualified couples therapist.
+If you're thinking of separating, before you call a lawyer, call a qualified couples therapist.

 A few sessions of therapy cost thousands and thousands of dollars less than legal bills and the long-term emotional and financial costs of separation.